gazebosim/sdf_tutorials/param_passing/tutorial.md

 * `remove`: removes the elements from the original model
 * `replace`: replaces the elements from the original model to the new provided elements

+Parameter passing works off the original model using a top-down approach so subsequent actions can manipulate newly added/updated elements but need to refer to any new changes (see [Replace examples](http://sdformat.org/tutorials?tut=param_passing_tutorial#replace-examples) > **Example 1**).

 ---

 ### Add action